Download the PDF

 CHA's Vision for U.S. Health Care establishes our principles for a just and equitable health care system and is derived from our core values: human dignity; concern for the poor and vulnerable; justice; common good; stewardship; and pluralism.

-- Principles For Health Care Reform
+Principles for U.S. Health Care

-- Enhance affordability, accessibility and quality of coverage for all, paying special attention to low-income and vulnerable individuals
+- Enhance affordability, accessibility and quality of coverage for all, paying special attention to low-income and vulnerable individuals and those negatively affected by the health and economic impacts of the pandemic.

 - Improve access to mental and behavioral health services to ensure coordinated and holistic care

-- Ensure the availability of care in both rural and urban underserved areas
+- Ensure the availability of care in both rural and urban underserved areas.